Heatmaps in R

 2. Visualize data in a heatmap

-3. Become familiar with ggplot syntax for customizing plots
+3. Become familiar with ggplot2 syntax for customizing plots

 Heatmaps & data wrangling